johanmontorfano/badclients-web/README.md

 # Bad Clients

 **Spot red flags in job posts so you can avoid wasted time and sketchy clients.
-Use our browser extensions to get reviews directly on Upwork, Fiverr, and more.**
+Use our browser extensions to get reviews directly on Upwork, and more.**

 _This README is still in the oven_